projen/projen/docs/api/javascript.md

 ```

 - *Type:* string

-- *Default:* no minimum
+The minimum node version required by this package to function.

-Minimum node.js version required by this package.
+This value indicates the package is incompatible with older versions.

 ---